Boucherville: Post-war to today

 The village of Boucherville gained the status of city in 1957.

 In 1963, the city of Boucherville merged with the Sainte-Famille de Boucherville parish.
 This brought Boucherville to its current city limits.

 Boucherville opened a new 'civic centre', including an indoor and outdoor pool, municipal offices and indoor arena in 1966.
 The centre was later renamed in memory of the murdered cabinet minister Pierre Laporte.
 In August 2015, the Centre was closed as part of a three-year, $27 million refurbishment project.
 The shell of the old building will be blended into the new facility.
 Some of the equipment, such as the skating rink boards and glass will be reused in the Gilles-Chabot arena.

 Boucherville was heavily affected by the January 1998 North American ice storm.
 Due to the loss of power, a Canadian National Railway M420W was intentionally derailed and brought to the city hall to serve as an emergency generator.

 As part of the 2000–2006 municipal reorganization in Quebec, Boucherville ceased to exist as an independent city on January 1, 2002 and became a borough of Longueuil.
 However, after a 2004 referendum, it de-merged and was reconstituted as an independent city on January 1, 2006.
 However, it remains part of the urban agglomeration of Longueuil.

 Today, Boucherville is home to more than 40,000 inhabitants and a large industrial park.

 Founder Pierre Boucher is commemorated by a museum in his name at the Séminaire Saint-Joseph and a statue erected at the National Assembly of Quebec, in addition to a monument on the Boucherville's waterfront.

-Neighbourhoods
+Geography

 The Harmonie neighbourhood is located between the boulevards de Mortagne, de Montarville, de Montbrun and de Normandie.
 Its development is fairly recent and is essentially residential with many upscale houses.
 Many park and green spaces decorate the neighbourhood.
 The multifunctional centre of Boucherville is also there.

 The Quartier des villes et provinces de France neighbourhood is located between the streets de Normandie, Gay-Lussac, Ampère and boulevard Montarville.
 All the streets and parks in this neighbourhood are named after provinces of France.
 The neighbourhood is essentially composed of separate or semi-detached houses.

 Old Boucherville is the original section of the city that contains the former village and Sainte-Famille Church.
 The neighbourhood is located between Saint-Lawrence River, the boulevards du Fort Saint-Louis, de Montarville et de Montbrun.
 Many of the buildings there are officially classified as historic monuments.